connectivecpp/chops-net-ip/README.md

-# Chops - Connective Handcrafted Openwork Software Medley
+# Chops Net IP - Connective Handcrafted Openwork Software for Asynchronous IP Networking

 The Chops Medley is a collection of C++ libraries for networking and distributed processing and simulation.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

 This project is distributed under the [Boost Software License](LICENSE.txt).

 ## Chops Release Status

-Release 0.2 is now (Feb 25, 2018) merged to the master branch.

 Release notes and upcoming development plans are [available here](doc/release.md).